quickwit-oss/quickwit/docs/reference/rest-api.md

 {"url":"https://en.wikipedia.org/wiki?id=3","title":"baz","body":"baz"}'
 ```

 Ingest a batch of documents to make them searchable in a given `<index id>`.
-Currently, NDJSON is the only accepted payload format.
+Currently, NDJSON is the only accepted payload format.This endpoint is only available on a node that is running an indexer service.

 :::info
 The payload size is limited to 10MB as this endpoint is intended to receive documents in batch.